luoxiaohe0529-creator/ocean-glimmer-aigc/README.md

 ## English Summary

-Ocean Glimmer is an AI advertising production system that turns product links, marketing requirements, and reference images into structured advertising concepts, director scripts, shot lists, and short-form videos.
+**Ocean Glimmer** is an AI advertising creation and production workbench for e-commerce and brand content teams.

+Advertising is not a single generation task.
+It involves product understanding, creative direction, scripting, storyboarding, visual production, and post-production.
+Most AIGC tools cover only one part of this process, forcing users to switch between tools while making it difficult to maintain control over the creative direction.

-It was created to reduce repeated product-information collection, disconnected creative tools, single-option AI outputs, and long-running video tasks with no visible status.
-The workbench brings these steps into one browser-based workflow:
+The workbench brings the complete process into one workflow:

-1. analyse the product and organise its selling points, audience, usage scenarios, and communication priorities;
-2. read role-specific advertising knowledge from Feishu Wiki;
+1. Import a product link, product document, or reference images.
+2. Analyse the product and create a structured product brief.
-3. generate three complete creative directions and twelve hooks for comparison;
+3. Generate three creative directions, three Mood Boards, and twelve Hooks using role-specific advertising knowledge.
-4. let the user select the preferred hook and visual direction;
+4. Let the user compare and confirm the preferred Hook, visual direction, and advertising approach.
-5. convert the selected concept into a director script and cinematography plan;
+5. Turn the selected direction into a director script, shot plan, character reference, and storyboard.
-6. submit image and video generation tasks, display progress, retain error details, and write the completed video back to the workbench.
+6. Generate the video, display task progress, and complete post-production, including music, subtitles, and visual enhancement.

-The system separates advertising planning, directing, cinematography, and media execution instead of asking one model to complete everything in a single prompt.
-Human judgment is built into the key creative decisions, while structured state and task polling keep the workflow selectable, traceable, and recoverable.
+Specialized agents for advertising planning, writing and directing, and cinematography work within the same product context.
+Human judgment remains in control of key creative decisions, while the agents handle professional knowledge, context continuity, and execution.

-**Recruiter takeaway:** This project demonstrates advertising and visual-design judgment, AI product thinking, and the ability to turn creative capability into a working, repeatable content-production system.
+This turns AIGC from isolated one-off generation into a **participatory, controllable, end-to-end advertising workflow**.

 ## 我解决的问题